 • Avoid teeth clenching.
 The upper teeth should never touch the lowers, except when swallowing.
 This results in stress at the temporomandibular joints (TMJ) – the two joints that connect your jaw to your skull – leading to TMJ irritation and a form of tension headaches.

 • Drink at least eight 8-ounce glasses of water a day to help avoid dehydration, which can lead to headaches.

 Your Bronston chiropractor may do one or more of the following if you suffer from a primary headache:

 • Perform spinal manipulation or chiropractic adjustments to improve spinal function and alleviate the stress on your system.

 • Provide nutritional advice, recommending a change in diet and perhaps the addition of B-complex vitamins.

 • Offer advice on posture, ergonomics (work postures), exercises and relaxation techniques.
 This advice should help to relieve the recurring joint irritation and tension in the muscles of the neck and upper back.

-Bronston doctors of chiropractic undergo extensive training to help patients.
+Bronston chiropractors undergo extensive training to help patients.
 They know how tension in the spine relates to problems in other parts of the body, and they can take steps to relieve those problems.
-Contact us for help with your headache pain or click to make an appointment.
+Contact us for help with your headache pain or click to request an appointment.